natebrate/Swen2005project/README.md

 # Swen2005project
 For a 2nd year SWEN project
+Project files in project src

-You can only use a a localhost database via software like XAMPP to use the program
+You can only use a a localhost database via software like XAMPP to efficiently use the program

-database: swen2005_finalproject
+# database: swen2005_finalproject
 1. Create a Database called: swen2005_finalproject
 2. Go to import in swen2005_finalproject database and import the swen2005_project.sql
 3. Click go